openwdl/wdl/SPEC.md

 An `enum` is an enumerated type.
 Enums enable the creation of types that represent closed sets of alternatives (called "variants") that are semantically valid in a specific context.
 Once defined, an `enum` type can be used as the type of a declaration like any other type.
 However, new variants of an `enum` cannot be created.
 Instead, a declaration having an `enum` type must be assigned one of the variants created as part of the `enum`'s definition.

 An enum definition is a top-level WDL element, meaning it is defined at the same level as tasks, workflows, and structs, and it cannot be defined within a task or workflow body.
-An enum is defined using the `enum` keyword, followed by a name that is unique within the WDL document, and a body containing a comma-delimited list of varaints in braces (`{}`).
+An enum is defined using the `enum` keyword, followed by a name that is unique within the WDL document, and a body containing a comma-delimited list of variants in braces (`{}`).
+Variant names within an enum must be unique, and enum names must not conflict with struct names or other enum names.

 ```wdl
 enum Color {